 Not all current Velocity airline partners are back, just yet

-Below are Velocity’s current list of airline partners.
+Below, you’ll find Velocity’s current list of airline partners.
 Except for Hong Kong Airlines, its associated carriers and FlyPelican, every other international partner is back with the program.

-Velocity Frequent Flyer is no longer partners with Alitalia and Silk Air, as both brands no longer exist.
-We don’t expect Velocity will partner with the new Italian carrier, ITA, either.
+Keep in mind that Velocity Frequent Flyer is no longer partners with Alitalia and Silk Air, as both brands no longer exist.
+We also don’t expect Velocity will partner with the new Italian carrier, ITA.